Certora/Documentation/docs/prover/approx/loops.md

 One of the approximations applied by the Certora Prover is loop unrolling.
-Loops in the contract are replaced by multiple copies of their bodies.
-If a loop is detected to have a constant number of iterations, it is unrolled as many times as the constant.
+Loops in the contract are replaced by multiple copies of their bodies. if the Prover detects that a loop has a constant number of iterations, this loop is unrolled as many times as the constant.

 For example, for the loop: